-(c) Instructions for obtaining one-year licenses.
-In order to obtain the one-year license described in paragraph (a), the exporter must provide to the Office of Foreign Assets Control: (1) The applicant's full legal name (if the applicant is a business entity, the state or jurisdiction of incorporation and principal place of business).
-(2) The applicant's mailing and street address (so that OFAC may reach a responsible point of contact, the applicant should also include the name of the individual(s) responsible for the applicant and related commercial transactions along with their telephone and fax numbers and, if available, email addresses). addresses).
-(3) The names and addresses and, if
+(1) The applicant's full legal name (if the applicant is a business entity, the state or jurisdiction of incorporation and principal place of business].
+(2) The applicant's mailing and street address (so that OFAC may reach a responsible point of contact, the applicant bould also include the name of the individual[8] responsible for the applicant and related commercial transactions along with their telephone and fax numbers and, if available, email addresses].

-(3) The names and addresses and, if available, fax and phone numbers of all parties with an interest in the transaction.
+addresses).
+(3) The names and addresses and, if (3) The names and addresses and, if available, fax and phone numbers of all parties with an interest in the transaction.
 If the goods are being exported to a purchasing agent in Libya, the exporter must identify the agent's principals at the wholesale level for whom the purchase is being made.
 If the goods are being exported to an individual, the exporter must identify any organizations or entities with which the individual is affiliated that have an interest in the transaction.

-(1) the individual is annuated mathave an interest in the transaction.
-(4) A description of all items to be exported pursuant to the requested one-year license, including a statement that the item is classified as EAR 99, and, if the item is classified as EAR 99, and, if necessary, documentation sufficient to verify that the items to be exported are classified as EAR 99 and do not fall within any of the limitations contained in paragraph (d) of this section.
-(5) An Official Commodity Classification of EAR 99 is issued by the Department of Commerce, Bureau of Export Administration ("BXA"), certifying that the product is EAR 99 is required to be submitted to DrAC with the request for a license authorizing the exportation or resexportation of all fertilizers, live horses, western red cedar, and medical devices other than cedar, and medical devices other than cedar, and medical devices other than basic medical supplies, such as syringes, bandages, gauze and similar items, that are specifically listed on BXA's website, www.bxa.doc.gov/ Regulations/TradeSanctionsReform ExportEnhancementAct.html.
+the individual is affinited that have an interest in the transaction.
+(4) A description of all items to be exported pursuant to the requested one-year license, including a statement that the item is classified as EAR 99, and, if the item is classified as EAR 99, and, it necessary, documentation sufficient to verify that the items to be exported are classified as EAR 99 and do not fall within any of the limitations contained in paragraph (d) of this section.
+(5) An Official Commodity Classification of EAR 99 issued by the Department of Common Purey of

+Department of Commerce, Bureau of Export Administration ("BXA"), certifying that the product is EAR 99 is required to be submitted to OFAC with required to be submitted to OFAC with the request for a license authorizing the exportation or reexportation of all fertilizers, live horses, western red cedar, and medical devices other than basic medical supplies, such as syringes, bandages, gauze and similar items, that are specifically listed on BXA's website, www.bxa.doc.gov/ Regulations/TudeSanctionalleform ExportEnhancementAct.html.
 Medical supplies that are specifically listed on supplies that are specifically listed on BXA's website do not require an Official